-Mastectomy means removing the entire mammary gland.
+Mastectomy is the operation that removes the entire breast.
 But behind that somewhat blunt word lies a whole family of procedures — and a strategy built with you, not around you.

-Concretely, we remove all the glandular tissue of the breast.
-It is the standard procedure when lumpectomy is not enough: tumor too large relative to the breast, multiple foci, extensive in situ disease, inability to undergo radiotherapy, BRCA mutation, local recurrence, or inflammatory breast cancer.
+In practice, we remove all the breast tissue (the gland).
+It is the standard procedure when lumpectomy (removing only the tumour and keeping the rest of the breast) is not enough: a tumour too large relative to the size of the breast, several cancer foci, extensive early non-invasive (in-situ) cancer, inability to undergo radiotherapy, BRCA genetic mutation, re-appearance of a previously treated cancer, or inflammatory breast cancer (a particular form that affects the skin of the breast).

-One important thing to know: oncologic outcome is equivalent to breast-conserving surgery (lumpectomy + radiotherapy) whenever that option is technically feasible.
-The historical randomized trials (Milan 1973, NSABP B-06 1976) and the EBCTCG meta-analysis demonstrated this with 20-year follow-up.
-Mastectomy is therefore not an oncologic "plus" — it is the right answer to a situation where conservation is not appropriate.
+One important thing to know: long-term outcomes are identical between breast-conserving surgery (lumpectomy + radiotherapy) and mastectomy, whenever both options are medically feasible.
+The major international trials (Milan 1973, NSABP B-06 1976) and the EBCTCG meta-analysis demonstrated this with 20-year follow-up.
+Mastectomy is therefore not a "plus" in terms of cancer control — it is the right answer to a situation where conservation is not appropriate.

-The procedure is performed under general anesthesia.
-Its duration ranges from 1.5 to 5 hours depending on what is associated (axillary surgery, immediate reconstruction).
-Hospital stay is 1 to 5 days, with suction drains in place for 5 to 10 days to drain serosity.
+The procedure is performed under general anaesthesia.
+It lasts from 45 minutes to 3.5 hours depending on what is associated (lymph node sampling, immediate reconstruction).
+The hospital stay is 1 to 5 days, with small drains (soft tubes) in place for 5 to 10 days to remove the natural fluids.

-Three questions structure the decision, asked in order: 1) is there an associated axillary procedure?
-2) can the nipple-areola complex be preserved?
-3) would you like reconstruction, and if so, which type?
+Three questions structure the decision, asked in order: 1) do we need to sample lymph nodes under the arm?
+2) would you like breast reconstruction, and if so, which type?
+3) if reconstructing: can the nipple and areola be preserved?
 The next section walks through these steps one by one.

 Three questions, asked in order.
 Each answer guides the next.
 The decision is made together, in consultation, after the workup.

-For invasive cancer, we biopsy the sentinel lymph node at the same time as the mastectomy — the first node that drains the breast.
-It tells us whether the disease has begun to spread.
-If several lymph nodes are already known to be involved at diagnosis, we perform an axillary lymph node dissection (ALND) instead.
+For invasive cancer (one that can spread beyond the breast), we biopsy the sentinel lymph node at the same time as the mastectomy — it is the first lymph node (under the armpit) that "catches" what comes out of the breast.
+Analysing it tells us whether the disease has started to spread.
+If we already know before surgery that several lymph nodes are involved, we instead remove a larger group: this is called an axillary lymph node dissection (ALND).

 → Everything is explained here: sentinel lymph node biopsy & axillary dissection